TENNESSEE 11 Electoral Votes

 Total votes cast: 2,478,870.

-The Romney-Ryan ticket won with a plurality of 501,621 votes (20.40 percentage points), carrying all but four counties (Shelby, Davidson, Hardeman and Haywood).
+Overview: The Romney-Ryan ticket won with a plurality of 501,621 votes (20.40 percentage points), carrying all but four counties (Shelby, Davidson, Hardeman and Haywood).
 There were a few visits, most for fundraising: Mitt Romney (June 12 fundraiser in Nashville area; Romney also used the airport in Blountville a couple of times en route to events in Eastern Virginia), Ann Romney (Sept.
 14 fundraiser in Chattanooga) and Paul Ryan (Sept.
 27 fundraisers in Knoxville and Memphis); Joe Biden (May 7 fundraiser in Nashville) and Michelle Obama (June 28 A.M.E.
 Church Conference in Nashville and fundraiser in Memphis; April 17 fundraiser in Nashville); Green party nominee Jill Stein made four stops in Western and Central TN on Nov.
 1; and Libertarian VP nominee Jim Gray appeared in Bristol and Johnson City on Oct.
 15).

 Obama |